Doing Business As (DBA)

 When You Want More

-Any name a business operates under that isn’t its legal name is a DBA, or “doing business as” name.
+DBA means “doing business as.”
+Any name a business operates under that isn’t its legal name is a DBA name.
 Also known as trade names, assumed names, and fictitious names, DBAs are primarily used for marketing purposes.
-Any business—sole proprietor, general partnership, LLC, or corporation—can use a DBA to establish its brand, increase brand recognition, and maintain its public image.
-To register a DBA, you’ll need to file a DBA application with a state or local government agency (this varies by state) and pay a filing fee.
+Any business, whether you’re a sole proprietor, general partnership, LLC, or corporation, can use a DBA to establish its brand, increase brand recognition, and maintain its public image.
+To register a DBA, you’ll typically need to file a DBA application with a state or local government agency (this varies by state) and pay a filing fee.
 Get all the details below.

 Getting a DBA for Your Business